 Today, our team is up to more than 550 employees.
 A huge piece of our recruiting strategy is mission alignment.
 It’s critical that new team members are on-board with, are driven by and understand that mission – more than growth – is the true north of Impossible Foods.
 Qualities we look for in our employees include curiosity, kindness, optimism, willingness to work hard and a team-orientation.

-FK Meets is a rolling series of interviews with some of the most exceptional entrepreneurs, executives, non-executives and thought leaders in Founders Keepers’ global network.
+FK Meets is an interview series featuring some of the most exceptional entrepreneurs, executives, non-executives, and thought leaders in our global network.

 We have a number of open roles in some of the most exciting high growth businesses out there.
 If you're intrigued, please get in touch on firstname.lastname@example.org and we'll get back to you shortly.